Skip to main content

 • The metadata file must be a valid JSON file and the file name MUST start with "APIMATIC-META".

-• The API definition must be provided in the form of a ZIP file that contains both the API specification document (e.g. OpenAPI) and the metadata file.
+• The API definition must be provided in the form of a ZIP file that contains both the API specification document (for example, OpenAPI) and the metadata file.
 Within the ZIP file, the metadata file must exist at the same level as that of the API definition.
-It should not be nested at a different level.
+It shouldn't be nested at a different level.

 Metadata - An Example